klagan/foam-azure/docker/docker.md

 # Docker

-`Dangling` images or containers are essentially **unused** comages or containers.
-We can periodically remove them to save on disk space and provide easier management of images and containers by removing this noise.
+`Dangling` images or containers are essentially **unused** images or containers.
+We can periodically remove them to save on disk space and provide easier management of images and containers by removing this noise.  (remember to remove the containers *before* the images)

 ## Delete dangling containers